jonnyggarcia/digitalgarden/src/site/notes/Module - Written Narrative.md

 Ensuring the preservation of my work, the original digital files are securely backed up on the cloud.
 I adopt a systematic approach to cataloging my collages, creating a file for each piece that includes a detailed description of all elements present using hashtags for efficient searches.
 This method enables me to identify patterns in the most commonly used elements, colours, and the number of collages created each year.
 For collages requiring printing, vital information is registered on the back of the piece.
 The destination of each piece determines how and where the collage will be printed and framed.

 I disseminate my work through various channels, including participating in calls for artists, utilizing Instagram, and maintaining a personal website.
 Over the past three years, I have compiled high-quality books curated with 20 to 25 collages created during each respective year.
-In 2024, I will be delving into collaborative project with two other artists with the intention to produce a proposal for presentation to galleries and curators.
+In 2024, I will be delving into a collaborative project with two other artists with the intention to produce a proposal for presentation to galleries and curators.

 ## STEP FIVE: Submitting Your Statement

-If you would like feedback on your statement, we invite you to send the statement to [ric@kasinihouse.com](mailto:ric@kasinihouse.com).
+If you would like feedback on your statement, we invite you to send the statement to ric@kasinihouse.com.
 Please include 3-5 images of artwork, what sort of feedback you are looking for and whether or not you are interested in a one-on-one phone call or zoom.
 The subject of the email should be "Collage in Practice: YOUR NAME".